Unlucky-Mercenary/TestInfra/README.md

 # TestInfra
+※This readme is writen in broken English.
-this is code for inrfrastructure.
+This is code for making infrastructure by vagrant and Ansible.
+This is composed of CentOS/7,apache.